 Stocks are not easy to buy.
-When ever you are convinced that equity is a class with most returns, moment the worry starts.
-And the main cause of worry is how to invest in SHARES?
+Whenever you are convinced that equity is a class with the most returns, the moment the worry starts.
+And the main cause of worry is how to invest in stock market in India?

 This article endeavors to find ways of investing into shares.
 It will try to answer the very basic questions that how one should fix which company’s shares he should buy.
 Also suggested are some of the analysis that one should be doing before taking a decision to buy or sell a stock.

 The Steps How to Select a Stock in India-

 1) Analyzing Stock

 2) Momentum Tracking

 So today, India looses the first test on South African Tours by 25 runs and an inning.
 The team with record-holding players and a team who is a probable winner in the forthcoming World Cup lost so badly.
 Although winning and loosing is a part of the game but easily one who is a follower can identify the main reason was the team could not get a hand on to the bouncy wickets.
 They arrived in South Africa just a couple of days ago and did not play any practice match and were straight away into business.
 In investment decisions also needs to do the homework.
 You need to analyze the track and do some basic research.
 This analysis can be done in two ways:

 Bottom-up Analysis: it consists of analyzing the individual company.
 First, you identify a potential company and then do fundamental research of this stock.
 You check the earnings, there consistency, cash flow, growth prospectus, reviews of the balance sheet, and P&L account.
 The aim of this research is to discover the value hidden in the stock of the stock.
 If a stock at 100 is still trading at 100 a year after even though reporting an earning rise of 30 percent means that the stock has value which is still to be unlocked.